The New Investment Proclamation No. 1180/2020: A Brief Overview

-One part of the economic reform programs taking place in Ethiopia is improving the country's ranking in the World Bank's Ease of Doing Business.
-As part of the Ease of Doing Business Project, the Ethiopian Investment Commission (EIC) has taken the responsibility of revising the investment proclamation, which was in effect since 2012.
-After a number of consultations with the private sector representatives and the development community, the final draft has been presented to the House of Peoples' Representatives (HPR) in January 2020 and got approved by the House.
+One part of the economic reform programs in Ethiopia is improving the country's ranking in the World Bank's Ease of Doing Business.
+As part of the Ease of Doing Business Project, the Ethiopian Investment Commission (EIC) has been responsible for revising the investment proclamation, which has been in effect since 2012.
+After several consultations with the private sector representatives and the development community, the final draft was presented to the House of Peoples' Representatives (HPR) in January 2020 and was approved by the House.
 After the approval, the law-making process necessitated for it to get publicized in the Federal Negarit Gazette to enter into effect.
-Accordingly, the new investment proclamation, cited as "Investment Proclamation No. 1180/2020" got publicized on April 2, 2020, officially repealing the long-lasted Investment Proclamation No. 769/2012 as amended from time to time.
+Accordingly, the new investment proclamation, cited as "Investment Proclamation No. 1180/2020" was publicized on April 2, 2020, officially repealing the long-lasted Investment Proclamation No. 769/2012 as amended from time to time.

 Following this the Council of Ministers is expected to enact the Investment Regulation, which mainly puts the new proclamation to the ground.
 The Proclamation more of sets the high-level policy and institutional arrangements in relation to investment.

 Though we will need to wait until the regulation gets enacted to see the real effect of the changes, highlights of the major changes introduced by the new investment proclamation are briefly described below:

 Definition of Capital – Under the new proclamation "Capital" is defined as to include intellectual properties.
 From intellectual properties, the repealed proclamation only recognized patent as a possible capital contribution by an investor.
 With this new proclamation, however, in addition to patent, valuable trademarks, copyrights, and other creative works of the human intellect, which could fall under the realm of 'intellectual property’, could be contributed as a capital with all the benefits associated with it.